emmt/ScientificCameras.jl/README.md

 `set*!(cam, ...)` methods shall throw a scpecific exception such as `ScientificCameras.NotImplementedException` for unimplemented features (so that you can specifically catch it).

+### Region of interest

+The region of interest (ROI) is defined by 4 values:

+- `xoff`, `yoff` the horizontal and vertical offsets of the ROI in pixels relative to the sensor area;

+- `width` and `height` the horizontal and vertical dimensions of the ROI in macro-pixels.

+Macro-pixels are block of `xsub` by `yxsub` pixels where `xsub` and `yxsub` are the horizontal and vertical subsampling factors.
+Note that some hardware may impose restrictions such as `xoff` and `yoff` being multiple of `xsub` and `yxsub` respectively.
+These kind of restrictions cannot be compensated by the software.

 ### Reading a given number of images